-In addition, we offer access to the full range of legislative materials and government publications as well as legal resources for European and American Law: see below for more information on these collections.
+In addition, we offer access to a full range of legal resources for EU and American Law: see below for more information on these collections.

 Our earliest manuscript law reports date from 1490, with our earliest printed law reports dating from 1516.
 We also have complete sets of the Nominate Reports, which are the precursors to the official Law Reports (1865).
 In addition, the library holds all of the major series of law reports, including The Digest, The Weekly Law Reports and the All England Reports.

 The library subscribes to the standard academic legal periodicals including Law Quarterly Review, Modern Law Review, Criminal Law Review and The Cambridge Law Journal.
 We subscribe to a wide range of European and American titles as well.
 Other holdings of note include a full run of the London Gazette dating back to 1665.

 A printed union list of all four Inns' library holdings of law reports and journals currently being received is available in the library.
 Otherwise, all materials can be found by using our online catalogue.

 The Library collects a wide range of government and parliamentary publications, including Statutes and Acts from 1235, secondary legislation, command papers, bills, Parliamentary papers and journals as well as subscribing to several specialist on-line services.
 Further information is available on the Official Publications page.

 The Rare Book & Manuscript Collection contains over 9,000 early printed books and approximately 300 manuscripts.
 The collection reflects the educational and personal interests of barristers spanning the thirteenth to nineteenth centuries.
 The collection contains significant early legal texts as well as a wide range of non-legal subjects, including history, poetry, travel, medicine, theology and science.